net00-1/SW-DLT/Docs.md

 ## Playlist Downloading

 Playlist downloads support both downloading all items in the playlist as videos or as audio only files.
 There is no quality options for video playlist downloads due to the slowness of FFMpeg in a-Shell, and to save battery life.
 Audio playlist downlods can use FFMpeg to correct errors and to extract audio from videos.
+Playlists are saved with the proper titles availale from youtube-dl.

 Video downloads use the formats: `best[ext=mp4]/best`